 Lee President Dr. Paul Conn recognized her for this honor during the May commissioning service.

-Established in 1955, this annual award is given to a Lee senior who shows the greatest potential for making a significant contribution to Christian ministry, and it is named in honor of the sixth president of Lee who served from 1935-44.
+Established in 1955, this annual award is given to a Lee senior who shows the greatest potential for making a significant contribution to Christian ministry.
+It is named in honor of the sixth president of Lee who served from 1935-44.

 Each department may nominate one student for the award, and of these nominees a winner is selected by a faculty vote.